PiPc2/freedombone/README.md

 You will also need to know, or find out, the IP address of your internet router and have a suitable static IP address for the Beaglebone on your local network.
 The router should allow you to forward ports to the Beaglebone (often this is under firewall or "advanced" settings).

-Check that within *initial_setup.sh* the router IP address and static IP for the Beaglebone are set correctly.

-Plug the microSD card into your laptop/desktop and then run the *initial_setup.sh* script.
+Plug the microSD card into your laptop/desktop and then run the *freedombone-prep* command.
 For example:

-    ./initial_setup.sh /dev/sdX
+    freedombone-prep -d /dev/sdX --ip <static LAN IP> --iprouter <router LAN IP>

 where /dev/sdX is the device name for the microSD card.
 Often it's /dev/sdb or /dev/sdc, depending upon how many drives there are on your system.
 The script will download the Debian installer and update the microSD card.
 It can take a while, so be patient.

 When the initial setup is done follow the instructions on screen to run the main Freedombone script.
-You can either edit the variables within the *install-freedombone.sh* script directly, or create a separate configuration file called *freedombone.cfg* which contains those variables.
+You can create a separate configuration file called *freedombone.cfg* which contains those variables.
 Variables which you might want to put into a *freedombone.cfg* file are:

     MY_EMAIL_ADDRESS=
     MY_NAME=